Updated: Nov 3

 You know the scenario; you wake up and your throat is sore.
-You feel your neck and there are large soft lumps that have sprung up overnight.
+You feel each side of your neck and there are large soft lumps that have sprung up overnight.
 Or you managed to inflict a scratch on your leg or arm while out walking and within days, a painful lump has formed in your groin or in your armpit.
 So you head off to the nearest doctor who will prescribe antibiotics to kill off the vital pathogens, enzymes and compounds in your body which have one job - to not only fight invaders but keep the body clean and healed.

 Imagine destroying the very system that is responsible for your healing from the recent infliction!
 The lymphatic system is the most under-addressed system of the body, yet it is as vital as your blood, heart or even your brain.
 Barely recognised in modern medicine, it is seen as a hindrance rather than the system responsible for immunity.